 - Complete a Fine Arts Pathway consisting of a minimum of three courses in one of the fine arts subject areas.
 These areas include dance, music, theatre and visual arts.
 Pathway completion denotes mastery in one art form. - One credit is required in either a CTAE course that provides a creative industry skill focus for students or a fourth fine arts course, and two fine arts related extracurricular activities. - Students must share their talent and industry knowledge by providing at least 20 hours of artsrelated community service and present a capstone presentation on their experiences.

-International Baccalaureate (IB) Diploma

-The International Baccalaureate Diploma is awarded to students who complete core requirements, including

-- Complete an extended research paper, over the last two years of high school. - Take and score 24 out of 45 possible points on the International Baccalaureate Diploma Programme exams in at least six subjects.
+International Baccalaureate (IB) Career-Related Programme (CP) Certificate ® The International Baccalaureate Career-related Programme (CP) Certificate is awarded to students enrolled in an IB World School who complete all components of the CP core requirements to a satisfactory level including: - Earn a minimum score of 3 in at least two IB Diploma Programme (DP) courses attempted (between 2 and 4 -Standard Level or Higher Level DP courses) - Complete a career-related study to the school's satisfaction (Career Courses & Passing Score on End-of-Pathway Assessment) International Baccalaureate (IB) Diploma ® The International Baccalaureate Diploma is awarded to students enrolled in IB World Schools who complete all components of the DP core requirements to a satisfactory level including: - Complete an extended research paper, over the last two years of high school. - Score 24 out of 45 possible points on the International Baccalaureate Diploma Programme exams in at least six subjects and meet certain minimum levels of performance across the whole programme.
+Students can also be awarded up to three additional points for their combined results on the Theory of Knowledge (TOK) Essay and the Extended Essay (EE) towards their points required for the diploma - Satisfactory participation in the CAS requirement.

 International Skills Diploma Seal

 The International Skills Diploma Seal is awarded to graduating high school students who complete an international education curriculum and engage in extracurricular activities and experiences that foster the achievement of global competencies.
 It is a signal to employers and higher education institutions that a student is prepared to participate in the global economy.
 High schools must submit their intent to offer the seal to qualifying graduating high school seniors in December of the year of awarding the seal.

 The criteria for the seal are as follows:

-- At least three (3) credits in the same world language and/or ESOL - At least four (4) credits in courses determined to have an international focus - At least four (4) extracurricular activities and experiences with global themes and/or in global contexts (e.g., exchange programs, international and language clubs, travel abroad - Twenty (20) hours of community service involving a global/cross-cultural public service project - Capstone presentation on the knowledge gained in the courses and activities associated with the criteria

-Seal of Biliteracy

-The Seal of Biliteracy recognizes high school students who have attained a high level of proficiency in speaking, reading, and writing in one or more languages in addition to English.
+- At least three (3) credits in the same world language and/or ESOL - At least four (4) credits in courses determined to have an international focus - At least four (4) extracurricular activities and experiences with global themes and/or in global contexts (e.g., exchange programs, international and language clubs, travel abroad) - Twenty (20) hours of community service involving a global/cross-cultural public service project - Capstone presentation on the knowledge gained in the courses and activities associated with the criteria Seal of Biliteracy The Seal of Biliteracy recognizes high school students who have attained a high level of proficiency in speaking, reading, and writing in one or more languages in addition to English.
 The criteria for the seal are as follows: